ziotom78/libpolycomp/README.md

 A set of Python 3 bindings, as well as a stand-alone executable which implements compression/decompression of FITS files, is available here: https://github.com/ziotom78/polycomp

+## License

+The code is released under the MIT license.